gobeyondidentity/customer-docs/docs/risk-overview.md

 ---
-title: Threat Dashboard
+title: Risk Overview
-id: threat-dashboard
+id: risk-overview
-description: 'The threat dashboard provides easy-to-use and intuitive threat intelligence analytics.
-This new dashboard will help you identify users, passkeys, and authentications that have displayed some risk over the last 0-90 days.
+description: 'The Risk Overview feature provides easy-to-use and intuitive threat intelligence analytics.
+This new feature will help you identify users, passkeys, and authentications that have displayed some risk over the last 0-90 days.
 Risky entities are added to low, medium, and high groups based on their score from 0-100.
-You can filter the view of this dashboard and the accompanying table based on these groups. '
+You can filter the view of this feature and the accompanying table based on these groups. '
-slug: /threat-dashboard
+slug: /risk-overview
 keywords:
-- threat dashboard
+- risk-overview
 pagination_next: null
 pagination_prev: null
 last_update:
-    date: 07/27/2023
+    date: 07/28/2023
     author: John Canneto
 draft: false
 doc_type: overview